ANASTOJILJKOVIC95/itbootcamp_final_selenium_project_/README.md

 ## Final project for ITBootCamp
 This exercise is one of the final projects given to me by ITBootCamp (www.itbootcamp.rs).
-It's an automation exercise done by using Selenium and TestNG.
-The environment in which this project was built is Java 18 and Maven.
+It's an automation exercise done using Selenium and Testing.
-A website that was tested is:  https://vue-demo.daniel-avellaneda.com

-This project contains the following tests:
-The following test cases were executed:
+The project was built in  Java 18 and Maven environment.
+The tested website is https://vue-demo.daniel-avellaneda.com.

 ### Login